becastil/data-prototype-5/RENDER_BUILD_COMMANDS.md

 ## Puppeteer Chrome Installation

 The PDF export feature requires Chrome/Chromium to be installed.
-This is handled automatically via the `postinstall` script in `apps/web/package.json`, which runs `npx puppeteer browsers install chrome` after npm install completes.
+Chrome is explicitly installed during the build process using `npx puppeteer browsers install chrome`.

-The Chrome browser is installed to the default Puppeteer cache directory, and the PDF exporter is configured to automatically detect and use it.
-No additional environment variables are required.
+The Chrome browser is installed to the default Puppeteer cache directory (`~/.cache/puppeteer` or `/opt/render/.cache/puppeteer` on Render).
+The PDF exporter is configured to automatically detect and use the installed Chrome.

+### Optional Environment Variables

+If you encounter issues with Chrome detection, you can set the following environment variable in Render:

+- `PUPPETEER_CACHE_DIR=/opt/render/.cache/puppeteer` - Explicitly set the cache directory where Chrome is installed

+The PDF exporter will automatically use this cache directory to locate the Chrome executable.